Daniel98bbzz/React-Enhanced-Crisis-Management-System/CounselingSessionsClient/README.md

 3.Use `npm install cors` in the Client folder
 4. The server will run on the port specified in the `server.js` file or 5000 by default.
 ### Usage
-1. Start the server using `npm start` via the terminal in the Server folder.
+1. Run the front end code via the command `npm run dev` in the Client
-2. Run the front end code via the command `npm run dev` in the Client
+2. The deployment link will be shown - http://localhost:5173/.
-3. The deployment link will be shown - http://localhost:5173/
+3. Copy the deployment link http://localhost:5173/ to the chrome.

 ### Design Inspiration
 The inspiration for the front end design was taken from the following figma design :